cedtwo/disjoint-hash-set/README.md

 // Consume djhs to iterate over each disjoint set let sets = djhs.sets(); // looks like [{"a", "b", "c"}, {"d", "e"}, {"f"}] assert_eq!(sets.count(), 3);

 ```

-## Documentation

-For more examples and documentation, see the [reference docs](https://docs.rs/disjoint-hash-set).